tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_on_a_USB_key.md

 being from within Arch itself:

--   If you are already running Arch, simply install arch-install-scripts and proceed with the Installation Guide just like you would from the iso, but you will not be using /dev/sda.
-Use lsblk to get the /dev/sd* name of your USB key prior to installation.
+-   If you are already running Arch, simply install arch-install-scripts and proceed with the installation guide just like you would from the iso, but you will not be using /dev/sda.
+Use $ lsblk to get the /dev/sd* name of your USB key prior to installation.

 Warning:If you mistakingly format /dev/sda, you are likely to go about deleting everything on your hard drive.

--   An Arch Linux CD/USB can be used to install Arch onto the USB key, via booting the CD/USB and following the Installation Guide.
+-   An Arch Linux CD/USB can be used to install Arch onto the USB key, via booting the CD/USB and following the installation guide.
 If booting from a Live USB, the installation will have to be made on a different USB stick.
--   Or, if you have another linux computer available (it need not be Arch), you can follow the instructions to install from existing linux, and then skip to the configuration section.
+-   Or, if you have another Linux computer available (it need not be Arch), you can follow the instructions to install from existing Linux, and then skip to the configuration section.

 Installation
 ------------

-Follow the Installation Guide as you normally would, with these
+Follow the installation guide as you normally would, with these
 exceptions:

 -   If cfdisk fails with "Partition ends in the final partial cylinder"